Polars

 - you consider the boat heading fixed (pointing up) and read the diagram for any (true) wind direction around the boat.

 Both ways are equivalent, the only difference is, that data needs to be flipped (\(360° - \)TWA/HDG) in one of the variants – depending on how the data was created.
-The Polars application choses the first variant where the boat heading can be manipulated with the mouse.

 Availability

-Polars is an application developed for macOS (the application is notarized and fully sandboxed).
+Polars is an application developed for macOS.

 The Polars application is currently available as a beta version.
 If you have feedback on this early version of Polars, please contact me via the contact form.